The Black Collection

 The modified arms of Baron Durrieu

-This is a wax seal of the Boyle family, Earls of Cork, which was one of the most influential dynasties in early modern Ireland.
+This is a wax seal stamp of the Boyle family, Earls of Cork, which was one of the most influential dynasties in early modern Ireland.
 The line was founded by Richard Boyle, who was a major landowner and political figure during the early seventeenth century.
 His estates, investment in towns, and support for economic development elevated the family to significant regional power.
 The Boyles played a central role in Irish and English political life, with successive earls serving in administrative, military, or parliamentary positions.
 Notable descendants included the scientist Robert Boyle, associated with the development of modern chemistry, and statesmen active in government in London.
 Through strategic marriages and steady accumulation of property, the family secured long-lasting influence.
 The Earls of Cork thus represent a prominent example of how personal ambition, land acquisition, and service to the Crown shaped the Anglo-Irish aristocracy.

 Richard Boyle, 1st Earl of Cork